DatabaseGroup/apted/README.md

 You can find more information on our Tree Edit Distance website http://tree-edit-distance.dbresearch.uni-salzburg.at/

+### Deprecated API

+As we've been pointed, our API had incorrect packaging causing some troubles (especially, the `util` package).
+We've fixed the packaging.
+For the sake of current users, we've left also the old one that we've annotated as deprecated in both, source code and javadoc.
+We're planning on removing it from the repository at some point.

 ## Citing APTED

 If you want to refer to APTED in a publication, please cite [1] and [2].